rcrderby/crg-container/README.md

 ### Java exception `No X11 DISPLAY variable was set` during Container launch

+> [!NOTE]
-The script that launches CRG ([`scoreboard.sh`](https://github.com/rollerderby/scoreboard/blob/dev/scoreboard.sh "scoreboard.sh Source File")) requires a modification to work correctly with Docker Compose, and the [`docker-compose.yml`](./docker-compose.yml "Docker Compose File") will automatically attempt to perform the modification.
+> The script that launches CRG ([`scoreboard.sh`](https://github.com/rollerderby/scoreboard/blob/dev/scoreboard.sh "scoreboard.sh Source File")) requires a modification to work correctly in a Docker Container.

+> [!TIP]
+> Docker Compose will automatically run a [command](https://github.com/rcrderby/crg-container/blob/b4dc02507373b9e534d72d6df469929dcd5ebe49/docker-compose.yml#L24-L27 "Docker Compose Command") to perform the necessary modification.

+> [!WARNING]
-If the modification fails, you will see the following error when you [launch the Container with Docker Compose](#launch-the-crg-container-with-docker-compose "Docker Compose Launch Instructions"):
+> If the modification fails, you will see the following error when you [launch the Container with Docker Compose](#launch-the-crg-container-with-docker-compose "Docker Compose Launch Instructions"):

 <details>
   <summary>